-Step Action 1 Either: Double-click on an element or connector in the diagram Right-click an element in the Project Browser and select the 'Properties' option, or Right-click an element or connector in a diagram and select the 'Properties' option The appropriate 'Properties' dialog displays.
+Step Action 1 Select the 'Start > Desktop > Design > Properties' ribbon option.
+The Properties window displays.
+Click on the element or connector for which to define properties.
+The initial details for that object display in the Properties window.
 2 Modify the element or connector characteristics as required.
-3 Click on the OK button.
-The 'Properties' dialog closes.
-The modifications are saved; the diagrams that contain the element or connector are updated as necessary, as is the Project Browser.
+3 Click on the diagram background.
+The element or connector details in the window are saved; the diagrams that contain the element or connector are updated as necessary, as is the Browser window.